gabyx/Githooks/README.md

 For example, you could make sure Python dependencies are updated on projects that have a `requirements.txt` file, or an `mvn verify` is executed on `pre-commit` for Maven projects, etc.

-For this reason, you can place a `.shared.yaml` file (see [sepcs](#yaml-sepcs)) inside the `.githooks` repository, which can hold a list of repositories which hold common and shared hooks.
+For this reason, you can place a `.shared.yaml` file (see [specs](#yaml-specs)) inside the `.githooks` repository, which can hold a list of repositories which hold common and shared hooks.
 Alternatively, you can have a shared repositories set by multiple `githooks.shared` local or global Git configuration variables, and the hooks in these repositories will execute for all local projects where Githooks is installed.
 See [git hooks shared](docs/cli/git_hooks_shared.md) for configuring all 3 types of shared hooks repositories.

 Below are example values for these setting.